czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 Phew.
 Ok, now that that's out of the way I can talk about this idea.
 A while back I saw this thing that someone on reddit made that he called [the photodex](http://jtatomico.photodex.io/) that I thought was really fun.
-It's a way for people to track and show off the Pokémon they find in the real world.
+**It's a way for people to track and show off the Pokémon they find in the real world.**

 I think this could be something that some set of hardcore Pokémon players would love to use - and possibly pay for.
-If people are spending gagillions of dollars on Pokémon Go I imagine they are willing to spend some money improving that experience and getting bragging rights?
+If people are spending gagillions of dollars on Pokémon Go I imagine they are willing to spend a small amount of money improving that experience and getting bragging rights?

 It'd likely have to be a mobile app and it'd have to have a great user experience.